LeoMbm/LeoMbm/README.md

 <h1 align="center">Hello There 😄 </h1>

-### :smiley_cat: I am a student at BeCode and i want to be a Software Developer
+### :smiley_cat: I am an intern from Terra Observation and i want to be a Software Developer

 ### so, currently this is my first try making my readme, hope you like it 😄